 - Starship Troopers.
 Carmen Ibanez and Zander Barcalow use one to get out of their starship after it's seriously damaged.

 - Lifeforce (1985).
 Tom Carlsen returns to Earth from the space shuttle Churchill in one.

 - Serenity.
 The Operative bugs out from an exploding Alliance ship using a one-person version.

 - Airplane II: The Sequel.
 Simon Kurtz (one of the flight officers) takes off (deserting the others in a cowardly manner) because he thinks the Mayflower shuttle is doomed.
 He Ejected Prematurely, no less.

-- Spaceballs: Dark Helmet, President Skroob and Colonel Sandurz all have their escape pods stolen by other crew members (and, in one case, a bear) as Spaceball One self-destructs.
+- Spaceballs: Spaceball One has a grand total of seven single-seater escape pods.
+Dark Helmet, President Skroob and Colonel Sandurz all have their escape pods stolen by other crew members (and, in one case, a bear) as the ship self-destructs.

 - As an extra bonus, the visual effect for each escape pod launching homages the iconic Star Wars example above.